Mairoon Ali: Life and career

 Ali was born Christina Bradshaw to parents Editha and Lonsdale Bradshaw and grew up in Belmont with her parents and seven siblings.
 She attended Tranquility Government Primary School and later St. Francois Girls' College.
 She went on to teach at Holy Name Convent before becoming involved in the theatre.
 Upon marrying at age 18, she changed her name from Christina Bradshaw to Mairoon Ali and had her first child Aka Ali.
 Her second marriage was to calypsonian Eddie Yearwood.
 With Yearwood she had her second child, soca artist Olatunji Yearwood.

 Ali developed as an actress, both on television and in local plays, performing with top actor/producers like Raymond Choo Kong and Richard Ragoobarsingh.
-In 2002, she won a National Drama Association Cacique award for most outstanding actress, and appeared in popular productions like Raymond Choo Kong's We Like It So! and most recently The Best Little Whorehouse in Guapo (co-produced by HaHaHa Productions) and The Vagina Dialogues (which she also co-wrote).
+In 2002, she won a National Drama Association Cacique award for most outstanding actress, and appeared in popular productions like Raymond Choo Kong's We Like It So!, The Best Little Whorehouse in Guapo (co-produced by HaHaHa Productions), and The Vagina Dialogues (which she also co-wrote).
 She also appeared on the local soap opera Westwood Park.
 She and Crosby created the iconic characters Mavis and Mabel, who appeared at many local shows including the WeBeat Festival and Copyright Music Organisation of Trinidad and Tobago (COTT) awards.